BLMS Supplemental Guidelines

 Any student that has an idea for a club that interests them and thinks it will interest other students at BLMS can follow these steps to start a new club:

-4. Turn in Application and signatures to the Bookkeeper
+- Turn in the application and signatures to the Bookkeeper

 Student Drop-off/Pick-up